Credit Card Fraud Claim Denied: How You Can Still Get Your Money Back

 The ideal outcome is that all three things happen.
 According to the CFPB, 97% of complaints receive a timely response.
 The average response time cited by the CFPB is around 15 days.

-You can use this form on the CFPB website to file your complaint with the credit card issue that has denied both your credit card fraud claim and the related appeal.
+You can use this form on the CFPB website to file your complaint with the credit card issuer that has denied both your credit card fraud claim and the related appeal.

 The CFPB website advises you to have information such as dates, amounts and other details surrounding your complaints.